EliyaFarhat/Recoil-Simulator-From-Scratch/README.md

 The point of intersection determines where the bullet lands on the screen.

-The higher the distance, the more spread you'll see from small changes in recoil angle — just like in real games.
+The higher the distance, the more spread you'll see from small changes in recoil angle, like in real games.